tock/tock/doc/reference/trd-uart.md

   - `BUSY`: the UART is already transmitting and has not made a transmission complete callback yet.
   - `SIZE`: `tx_len` is larger than the passed slice.
+  - `INVAL`: the device is configured for data widths larger than 8-bit.
   - `FAIL`: some other failure.

 Calling `transmit_buffer` while there is an outstanding